 This section highlights the business service approach, development approach, processing and business parts documentation concepts described in this section using a representative real-world example.
-The context for this example is the business service, "Add Provider," which is the last activity of the MITA Business Process of "Enroll Provider."
+The context for this example is the business service, Add Provider, which is the last activity of the MITA Business Process of Enroll Provider.

-The "Add Provider from Enrollment" business service example provides complete context for validating all business rules related to a single provider.
+The Add Provider from Enrollment business service example provides complete context for validating all business rules related to a single provider.
 This business service represents a single business service to support the complete addition of a Provider record or a complete rollback if an error is determined.

 The design of this large business service uses other small business services.
 Doing so supports potential reuse and simplifies the overall process.
-For example, the "Add Provider from Enrollment" business service requires processing to add the provider address.
-This business service reuses the "Maintain Provider Address" business service processing performed during provider maintenance and potentially during several other business services.
+For example, the Add Provider from Enrollment business service requires processing to add the provider address.
+This business service reuses the Maintain Provider Address business service processing performed during provider maintenance and potentially during several other business services.
 There are several similar variations to the design approach in this example.

 The vendor would begin by creating an initial design version of the BSDP.
-This would include a proposed structure chart like the structure depicted in Exhibit 3-9: Add Provider from Enrollment Business Service Structure Chart.
+This would include a proposed structure chart like the structure depicted in Exhibit 3-8: Add Provider from Enrollment Business Service Structure Chart.

-Exhibit 3-9: Add Provider from Enrollment Business Service Structure Chart
+Exhibit 3-8: Add Provider from Enrollment Business Service Structure Chart

 The FX Project Owner selected to implement this business service then analyzes the ASR to see what services already exist or need to be developed.
-In this example as seen in Exhibit 3-10: Add Provider from Enrollment Business Service Structure Chart Analyzed, all the lower level Services exist except for four services.
+In this example as seen in Exhibit 3-9: Add Provider from Enrollment Business Service Structure Chart Analyzed, all the lower-level Services exist except for four services.
 The FX Project Owner would develop each of these new services (business, technical and data services) to enable the functionality of the overall business service.
 As the system matures, the submission of service requests should decline because most services will already exist.

-Exhibit 3-10: Add Provider from Enrollment Business Service Structure Chart Analyzed
+Exhibit 3-9: Add Provider from Enrollment Business Service Structure Chart Analyzed

-The paths below lead to examples of the Business Service Request Forms the FX Project Owner would fill out for the "Add Provider from Enrollment" and the "Maintain Provider Address" business services.
-There are more examples of business services in the ASR on the FX Projects Repository.
+The path below leads to an example of the Business Service Request Form the FX Project Owner would fill out for the Add Provider from Enrollment and the Maintain Provider Address business services.
+There are more examples of business services in the ASR located in the FXPR.

-FX Home > Standards and Plans > Technology > Technical Architecture Documents > Attachment A Business Service Request Form Example
+FX Hub > Standards & Plans > Category: Technology > Technical Architecture Documentation (T-5) > Attachment A Business Service Request Form Example.